inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 Beyond the minor modifications described above, Inferno does not modify provided content to ensure that they are consistent with each other or the time they are executed.
-For example, in the pended workflow, it is up to the tester to ensure that if they provide responses for the `$submit` and `$inquire` operations that they share whatever details, such as indentifiers, needed to connect them together and drive the workflow in their system.
+For example, in the pended workflow, it is up to the tester to ensure that if they provide responses for the `$submit` and `$inquire` operations that they share whatever details, such as identifiers, needed to connect them together and drive the workflow in their system.
 Timestamps not associated with messaging time such as when a prior authorization response is valid are also not modified by Inferno.
 Unlike details that Inferno modifies as described above, testers should have control over and/or knowledge of the necessary details and values to construct consistent